-The Cherokee of course were tragically uprooted from their homeland nearly two years ago and forced to march west to Oklahoma along the Trail of Tears in one of our history’s darkest chapters.
+The Cherokee of course were tragically uprooted from their homeland nearly two hundred years ago and forced to march west to Oklahoma along the Trail of Tears in one of our history’s darkest chapters.
 A few hardy survivors refused the journey, hiding out in the remote coves.
 These families would become the Eastern Band of Cherokee Indians.

 Traces of the Cherokee remain, their language merged with the landscape.
 Any map shows place names from the Cherokee or Tsalagi language: Watauga, Cowee, Cullasaja, Wayah Cartoogechaye, Hiwassee, Nantahala, the list goes on.

 I have a handful of Cherokee words I’ve learned, though I can’t really follow any fluent speaker.
 The language itself is more concrete and specific than English, with syntax placing us in time and space before settling on the individual speaker.